simoneboscolo99/5K_JFS/Tutorial.md

 ## Cameras

-The camera describes the position of the obeserver and the direction in which he observes.
+The camera describes the position of the obeserver and the viewing direction.

 &emsp; ⚠️ &nbsp; **For each scene you must define one and only one camera!** &nbsp; ⚠️